 Abstract

-Background and aim: Postpartum mothers frequently experience a delayed onset of lactogenesis II, which usually stems from hormonal, psychological, or physical factors.
+Background & aim: Postpartum mothers frequently experience a delayed onset of lactogenesis II, which usually stems from hormonal, psychological, or physical factors.
 Delays in lactogenesis II can negatively affect the success of exclusive breastfeeding.
 This study aimed to evaluate the effectiveness of a combined intervention involving Loving Lactation Massage (LLM) and conventional breast massage techniques in accelerating the onset of lactogenesis II.

 Conclusion: The combined intervention of LLM and conventional breast massage methods significantly accelerates the onset of lactogenesis II compared to using conventional methods alone.
 This approach is recommended for postpartum lactation support, particularly in cases of delayed lactogenesis.